Skip to main content

 Austen Brantley Residency & Public Sculpture Project

-The Madison Arts Commission (MAC) partnered with Madison College to bring Detroit-based figurative sculptor Austen Brantley to Madison for a short residency in June, 2023 and have asked him to develop a design for a public art project for the community.
+The Madison Arts Commission (MAC) partnered with Madison College to bring Detroit-based figurative sculptor Austen Brantley to Madison in June, 2023 andhave asked him to develop a design for a public art project for the community.

 Austen Brantley is a self-taught figurative sculptor who is recognized for his work that interweaves the themes of heritage, identity, and realistic portrayals of Black lives.
 Learn more about Austen Brantley & see his work here.

-The potential for this project was identified in the 2017 Darbo-Worthington-Starkweather Neighborhood Plan, which called for the City to consider making a public art/gateway feature to the DWS neighborhood, as a means of building up neighborhood pride and empowerment.
+This project was suggested in the 2017 Darbo-Worthington-Starkweather Neighborhood Plan, which called for the City to consider making a public art/gateway feature to the DWS neighborhood, as a means of building up neighborhood pride and empowerment.
 Darbo is a culturally rich and diverse community neighborhood that includes on Madison's near east side.

 Section Break